 Each DPP terminal when turned ON will enter the Offline state by default.

-Configuration happens during this state.
-Each DPP terminal will have a unique ID (MAC Address).
+Each DPP terminal will have a unique MAC Address, public private key pair and a X509 certificate that binds the MAC address to private key and a Name.
+This is configured during production.

+DPP Terminal Configuration including frequency (one or two frequencies), channel parameters e.g., subchannel bandwidth, subchannel bitmap, subchannel group, Service Flows with their QOS profiles, Name and specific DPP parameters as described in this document.

-Each DPP terminal will have a priori information about its peer DPP terminal.
+Each DPP terminal will be configured about its peer DPP terminal.
 This information includes:

-MAC address and Name
+MAC address and Name.

-Private and public key
+Public Key.

 When there are two distinct frequencies available the DPP terminal will compare its own MAC ID with the MAC ID of its peer and use the highest frequency for TX and lower frequency for RX in case its MAC ID is higher than the peer DPP terminal’s MAC ID, otherwise it selects lower frequency for TX and higher frequency for RX.